luke-sutton/Writerside-Web-Dev-Notes/topics/Create-a-Repository.md

 # Create a Repository

 Note:
-: A database repository, also known as a repository in the context of software development, refers to an abstraction layer between the data in a program, typically stored in a database, and the business logic of the program.
+: A repository, also known as a database repository, refers to an abstraction layer between the data in a program, typically stored in a database, and the business logic of the program.

 : The repository layer handles all the work that involves data manipulation.
 This includes all CRUD operations (Create, Read, Update, Delete) and other data-related tasks such as querying, sorting, filtering, and transforming of data.